 Last summer, our family of five had the unbelievable opportunity to make a renovated 92 year old cabin our new home.
 It was a decision we made knowing our kids were able to have space, adventure and history – everything my husband & I craved too.
 As soon as the keys were in our hands, I wanted to know everything about our new home.
 With the craving to know it all, this (whenever I had a spare moment) archeological-inspired project began.
 I dug every avenue I could think of; from conversations with our new neighbors whose own families have been here for generations, to hundreds of state archives, even our local police department.
-My hope was to be able to tell a story to our kids about where they were going to be raised.
-I wanted them to know that they were living in a place that had special meaning and that we were lucky enough to add our own family memories and history to it’s already vast narrative.
+I wanted our kids to know that they were living in a place that had special meaning and that we were lucky enough to add our own family memories and history to it’s already vast narrative.

 Because I can’t seem to do anything just halfway, I obsessively dove into the research.
 And let me just say, it has not been an easy task.
 Coming from a generation that are quite used to having information about anything or anyone readily at our fingertips – researching individuals born in the late 1800’s with no substantial records was honestly, really frustrating at times.
 At every dead end, I felt defeated.
 How could I possibly tell a story that I didn’t feel I had a clear picture of?
 It felt like I was trying to sell a sleazy unauthorized biography of someone born a hundred years before my time.
 I would vent to my husband who, at the very least, humored me when I asked question after question aloud or voiced my (probably insane) theories.
 Of course, he couldn’t give me any definite answers or tell me I was insane (he knows better), but he listened and I love him for that.
 I’d sit early in the mornings or real late at night (usually with a baby snuggled on me) with a silent keyboard and that was hard for me.